root-two/react-native-drawer/README.md

 - `onClose` (Function) - Will be called immediately after the drawer has entered the closed state.

 ##### Gestures
+- `captureGestures` (Boolean) `false` - If true, will capture all gestures inside of the pan mask.
+Meaning child buttons and scroll views will not trigger.
 - `acceptDoubleTap` (Boolean) `false` - Toggle drawer when double tap occurs within pan mask?
 - `acceptTap` (Boolean) `false` - Toggle drawer when any tap occurs within pan mask?
 - `acceptPan` (Boolean) `true` - Allow for drawer pan (on touch drag).
 Set to false to effectively disable the drawer while still allowing programmatic control.